SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 .. note::

-   If too many requests are bypassed with ``Private``, the origin server could be loaded with as much as the number of clients.
+   If too many requests are bypassed with ``Private``, the origin server could be loaded with the corresponding number of clients.
    Also, these origin sessions are owned by clients and this could endanger the server to malicious attacks.